megalithcomputers/securitygroupgovernor/README.md

    (NOTE: If you did not already have cloudtrails enabled, it make take an hour or so for the events start processing.)
 6) Apply the "prevent_modify_approved" policy that came with the cloudformation script to users who will be subject to the access control rules.
-7) After you have read the logs while the lambda is in readonly mode for a while, you can update the cloudformation stack to set the readonly value to 0.
+7) After you have let the lambda run in readonly mode for a while and reviewed the log output, update the cloudformation stack and turn the readonly flag off.
 8) Any terraform or cloudformation scripts that create security groups will have to be updated to set the SecurityApproval:approved tag.
 This is part of the reason to run it in read-only mode for a while: so you can see what scripts (if any) need an update.